 - Discuss advanced treatments with a surgeon, so that you are aware of the options available to you

-Our doctors also draw upon other experts immediately available within Penn State Hershey Medical Center and Penn State College of Medicine.
+Our doctors also draw upon other experts immediately available within Penn State Health and Penn State College of Medicine.
 These experts have made a commitment to caring for our special group of patients:

 - Stomal therapists

 Make an Appointment